rstudio/visual-markdown-editing/docs/citations.md

 <img src="images/visual-editing-citations-zotero-keygen.png" class="illustration" width="700"/>

+Follow the instructions to create a new access key.
+Note that if you want to use [Group Libraries](#group-libraries) with RStudio that you should change the default to provide read-only access to groups (as illustrated above).

-Follow the instructions to create a key (the defaults which provide read-only access are fine), and then be sure to **record your key** after generating it (i.e. copy it to the clipboard and/or save it somewhere more permanent) as you won't be able to view it again after you navigate away.
+Be sure to **record your key** after generating it (i.e. copy it to the clipboard and/or save it somewhere more permanent) as you won't be able to view it again after you navigate away.

 Finally, go to the **R Markdown -\> Citations** preferences to connect Zotero to RStudio using your key: